 The program is housed in the new Health and Human Sciences Building with custom designed laboratories and excellent instructional technology resources.
-New facilities and services include a recently updated human movement science laboratory, a primary care clinic, a sports physical therapy clinic, a student-run pro bono physical therapy clinic, a collaborative venture with Vecinos Farmworker Health Program to serve migrant and seasonal farmworkers, and a specialized interprofessional Balance and Fall Prevention Clinic.
+New facilities and services include a recently updated Human Movement Science Laboratory, a primary care clinic, an outpatient physical therapy clinic, a student-run pro bono health services clinic, a collaborative venture with a local farmworker health program, and an interprofessional Balance and Fall Prevention Clinic.
+Review of applications will begin in October and continue until the position is filled.

-Ability to teach in two or more of the following content/practice areas: human anatomy and physiology, pathophysiology, professional development, motor control, research methods and statistics, physical agents, pharmacology, and cardiopulmonary, musculoskeletal, neurological, and pediatric physical therapy
+Ability to teach in two or more of the following content/practice areas: motor control, physical agents, pharmacology, and cardiopulmonary, musculoskeletal, neurological, and pediatric physical therapy Scholarship

 Commitment to community engagement through teaching, service, and scholarship